LOVECHEN/raycast-unblock/README.md

 You can download the latest dist from [GitHub Actions](https://github.com/wibus-wee/raycast-unblock/actions/workflows/ci.yml).

-The naming format is `raycast-unblock-<platform>`, but in fact they are just built on different platforms, so theoretically you can use any of them on any platform.
+The naming format is `raycast-unblock-<platform>-<type>`.

+- `js` type is a small package with all dependencies bundled, but requires JS Runtime.
+- `app` type is a single application, which is larger but does **not require** JS Runtime.

 ### Set environment variables